UoMResearchIT/r-tidyverse-intro/_episodes/07-notebooks.md

 We sometimes want to include the output of of statistical analysis (such as the results of the models we fitted using `lm()`.
-The [`pander`](https://cran.r-project.org/web/packages/pander/index.html) package will add the appropriate markdown formating to many R functions to make them display nicely.
+The [`pander`](https://cran.r-project.org/web/packages/pander/index.html) package will add the appropriate markdown formatting to many R functions to make them display nicely.
 Having installed and loaded the `pander` package,  run the `pander()` function on the object you wish to display, e.g.